coderhs/ruby_open_weather_map/README.md

 # get current weather for cities around a point
 OpenWeather::Current.circle_zone(55.5, 37.5, 10)

-# get the current weather in degrees celsius
+# By default temperature is returned in fahrenheit to get the current weather in degrees celsius use unit as follows.
+options = { units: "metric", APPID: "1111111111" }
-OpenWeather::Current.city("Cochin, IN", units: 'metric')
+OpenWeather::Current.city("Cochin, IN", options)
 ```

 Documentation about the current weather end-point: